At least 5 people, including a police officer, killed in a Manhattan office building shooting

-NEW YORK — (AP) — A shooting at a midtown Manhattan office building on Monday left at least five people dead, including an off-duty New York City police officer, sources told the The Associated Press.
+NEW YORK (AP) — A shooting at a midtown Manhattan office building on Monday left at least five people dead, including an off-duty New York City police officer, officials said.

-The suspect was identified as Shane Tamura, of Nevada, two people briefed on the investigation told the AP.
-Sources said he fatally shot himself.
+Police identified the gunman as Shane Tamura, of Las Vegas, and said he fatally shot himself.
+He had a ‘documented mental health history,’ but the motive is still unknown, police Commissioner Jessica Tisch said at a news conference.

-Law enforcement officials located identification on Tamura’s body, including a concealed carry permit from Las Vegas, the people said.
-The people were not authorized to discuss details of an ongoing investigation and spoke to the AP on condition of anonymity.
+“We are working to understand why he targeted this particular location,” Tisch said.

 The Fire Department of New York said emergency crews were called to the Park Avenue office building around 6:30 p.m. for a report of someone shot.
 The building houses some of the country’s top financial firms and the National Football League.